Menzerath's law: Non-linguistics

 Beyond quantitative linguistics, Menzerath's law can be discussed in any multi-level complex systems.
-Given three levels, $x$ is the number of middle-level units contained in a high-level unit, $y$ is the averaged number of low-level units contained in middle-level units, Menzerath's law claims a negative correlation between $y$ and $x$.
+Given three levels, $x$ is the number of middle-level units contained in a high-level unit, $y$ is the average number of low-level units contained in middle-level units, Menzerath's law claims a negative correlation between $y$ and $x$.

 Menzerath's law is shown to be true for both the base-exon-gene levels in the human genome, and base-chromosome-genome levels in genomes from a collection of species.
 In addition, Menzerath's law was shown to accurately predict the distribution of protein lengths in terms of amino acid number in the proteome of ten organisms.

 Furthermore, studies have shown that the social behavior of baboon groups also corresponds to Menzerath's Law: the larger the entire group, the smaller the subordinate social groups.

 In 2016, a research group at the University of Michigan found that the calls of geladas obey Menzerath's law, observing that calls are abbreviated when used in longer sequences.